-In Oregon along the coast we often have ground hornet nests near our home.
-I thought I would write about hornets today because our dog disturbed a ground nest of Yellow Jackets and was very confused when she came under attack.
-So lets talk about these fearsome flying wasps, hornets, and yellow Jackets.
+Along the Oregon coast we often have ground hornet nests near our home.
+Vespula pensylvanica.
+I thought I would write about hornets today because our dog disturbed a ground nest of Yellow Jackets.
+And was very confused when she came under attack.
+So, let's talk about these fearsome flying wasps, hornets, and yellow Jackets.
 Oh my.

 Wasps, Hornets, and Yellow Jackets

-Our Dogs behavior was very similar to a person’s reaction that does not have a lot of experience with the sting and intense pain that follows a swarming by, as we call them in California, meat bees.
+Our Dogs behavior was remarkably similar to a person’s reaction that does not have a lot of experience with the sting and intense pain that follows a swarming yellow jacket.
+Or as we call them in California, meat bees.

-The swarming and stinging occurs because we have inadvertently disturbed a nest by accidentally stepping upon or walking into it.
-When hornets are disturbed they become very agitated and immediately attack with zeal!
+The swarming and stinging occur because we have inadvertently disturbed a nest by accidentally stepping upon or walking onto it.
+When hornets are disturbed, they become very agitated and immediately attack with ferocious intensity!

 Good Advice if Attacked by Ground Hornets

-My advice is, if you even think you are being attacked by ground hornets, stop whatever you are doing.
+My advice is if you even think you are being attacked by ground hornets.
+Stop whatever you are doing.
 Move away from the location of the encounter as quickly as possible.
-If you have babies or young children, pick them up immediately cover them with your arms and move as quickly as possible from the area.
+If you have babies or young children, pick them up immediately cover them with your arms and move as fast as possible from the immediate area.

 I have read a recommendation that you should take off your shirt and cover your face with it and run.
 Not a good idea.
 You can't run safely when you can't see where you are going.
 Just run!
 40-50 yards should be enough distance.
 If not, keep running until there are no more bees around.

-Ground hornets unlike honeybees generally will not follow you too far.
-Though unlike honeybees, hornets do not die after they sting or bite and will continue to sting as long as they are on your body.
-Many people have or can develop an allergic reaction to the bees venom.
-Centers for Disease Control and Prevention – CDC
+Ground hornets unlike honeybees will not follow you too far.
+Though unlike honeybees, hornets do not die after they sting or bite.
+They will continue to sting if they are on your body.
+Many people have or can develop an allergic reaction to the bee's venom.
+Centers for Disease Control and Prevention - CDC

 I have a lot of respect for these winged warriors, and they are important for pollination and maintaining a good healthy insect balance.
-Bears and raccoons especially enjoy raiding the nests.
+Bears and raccoons enjoy raiding ground hornet nests.

 To Sum it up Bee Aware